skalyaanamoorthy/PSLMs/README.md

 # Installation Guide

-Note: only general setup is required to demo code.
+ℹ️ Only general setup is required to demo analysis notebooks.

 The expected installation time for basic functionality is >10 minutes, assuming you only install the first requirements.txt.
 Approximatly 30 minutes would be required to install CUDA / CUDNN / Pytorch and inference_requirements but depends on internet connection.
 Similarly, installation time for tested models for inference depends on the internet connection speed, as some models are many GiB in size.

 The sections after general setup are for reproducing the experiments starting from raw data.

 ## Docker Setup
-ℹ️ **For running inference and completely reproducing analysis.
-Skip this if you are just demoing notebooks and processed to General Setup section**
+ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.
+If you are only interested in demoing notebooks, proceed to General Setup section**

 1. Clone the repository:
 ```